 “In 1964 I made my break with Charleston, came to Denver with some friends, worked in a glass shop here for a time, then got on the racetrack and went with the horses for two years.
 I worked for horse trainers in Denver, Idaho and California, finally hitting the ‘big time’ at Santa Anita Park in Arcadia, CA. This was a magic time in my life.”

 “In 1966 I got a job as a clerk in the library at The Denver Post, which was then the city’s afternoon daily.
 Eventually I became copy boy on the newspaper, and finally was given a trial run as a reporter and later put on the newspaper’s three-man investigative team.
-This only goes to prove that the hardest thing about any job is getting it.

 “I worked in politics for a while: campaign press secretary to candidates for mayor of Denver, U.S. Senate, and House of Representatives.
 I taught writing and journalism at the University of Denver and at Metropolitan State College.